 History is a gateway to both knowledge and perspective.
 Without a familiarity of the past, we are unable to benefit from the experiences of those who have come before us.
 History students develop skills in logical reasoning, research, marshaling evidence, argumentation, and written and oral expression.
-Broadly educated graduates with these skills are well-positioned for careers in a wide variety of fields - from law and business, to teaching, public service, and the media.The History Department offers students a wide range of options, including majors and minors in history and robust honors programs in both history and history and literature.
-The history department has particular strengths in the areas of American, European, African-American, and Asian history, as well as in the history of women and gender and public history.
+Broadly educated graduates with these skills are well-positioned for careers in a wide variety of fields, from law and business to teaching, public service, and the media.The History Department offers students a wide range of options, including majors and minors in history and an honors major in history and literature.
+The history department has particular strengths in the areas of American, European, African-American, and Asian history, as well as public history and the history of women and gender.

 History in Action